-- Safety experts recommend that children ride rearward-facing in the vehicle until they are at least one year old and weigh at least 20 lbs (9 kg).
-Two types of child restraints can be used rearward-facing: infant carriers and convertible child seats. - The infant carrier is only used rearward-facing in the vehicle.
-It is recommended for children who weigh up to about 20 lbs (9 kg).
+Safety experts recommend that children ride rearwardfacing in the vehicle until they are two years old or until they reach either the height or weight limit of their rear facing child safety seat.
+Two types of child restraints can be used rearward-facing: infant carriers and convertible child seats.

+The infant carrier is only used rearward-facing in the vehicle.
+It is recommended for children from birth until they reach the weight or height limit of the infant carrier.
 Convertible child seats can be used either rearward-facing or forward-facing in the vehicle.
-Convertible child seats often have a higher weight limit in the rearward-facing direction than infant carriers do, so they can be used rearward-facing by children who weigh more than 20 lbs (9 kg) but are less than one year old.
-Both types of child restraints are held in the vehicle by the lap/shoulder belt or the LATCH child restraint anchorage system.
+Convertible child seats often have a higher weight limit in the rearward-facing direction than infant carriers do, so they can be used rearward-facing by children who have outgrown their infant carrier but are still less than at least two years old.
+Children should remain rearward-facing until they reach the highest weight or height allowed by their convertible child seat.
+Both types of child restraints are held in the vehicle by the lap/shoulder belt or the LATCH child restraint anchor system.
 Refer to "Lower Anchors and Tether for CHildren (LATCH)".

-Rearward-facing child seats must never be used in the front seat of a vehicle with a front passenger air bag.
+Rearward-facing child seats must never be used in the front seat of a vehicle with the front passenger air bag.
 An air bag deployment could cause severe injury or death to infants in this position.